 NMU does NOT use the term “deep cleaning” to refer to the process that will be used if an employee or student is reported to have exhibited COVID-19 symptoms.
 NMU Building Maintenance staff does “deep clean” some areas, cleaning carpet, windowsills, flat spaces, etc. for instance, when dorm rooms and classrooms are vacated at the end of the school year.
 After a report of COVID-19 symptoms, though, NMU custodial staff will disinfect the area if requested, but does not “deep clean” the area after for disinfection.

 At NMU, we cannot use bleach inside buildings to disinfect.
 Use one of the other EPA approved sanitized/disinfectants.
-If you are able to procure an unused spray bottle, NMU Building Maintenance custodial staff can provide a water-based cleaning/sanitizing agent called Aqueous Ozone.
-However, after consideration, we have decided that we will not put the product into used bottles.
+If you are able to procure an unused spray bottle, NMU Building Maintenance custodial staff can provide a water-based cleaning/sanitizing agent called Aqueous Ozone that is dispensed using a Hygeia dispenser.

 To clean and sanitize/disinfect:

-- Wear disposable gloves to clean and sanitize or disinfect.
+- Wear disposable gloves to clean and sanitize or disinfect when you cannot immediately wash your hands or use a hand sanitizer.

 - Clean and sanitize surfaces using soap and water or a general purpose cleaner to wipe a surface clean.
 To disinfect, use a spray disinfectant and allow it to sit on the surfaces for the recommended time (as shown by the manufacturer).
 For aqueous ozone, allow the product to sit for 10 minutes.